 The co-author of four New York Times best-selling books on business, Dan Heath offers a breadth of expertise to teach audiences at any level how to utilize the power of moments to manage and lead successful change, make communication stickier, and improve their decision-making skills.

 Known for combining an entertaining style with useful insights, Dan Heath’s talks weave together research-based tools, fascinating stories, and a liberal dose of humor.
 Co-author to four New York Times best-sellers with his brother, Dan will be releasing his breakout book, Upstream, in Spring 2020.
 Dedicated to the prevention of crises before they happen, Upstream features intensive case studies that will give any audience the tools to become unconventional problem solvers and revolutionize their approach to achieving professional and personal goals.
 Co-authored books include: Made to Stick, Switch, Decisive, and The Power of Moments, which explores why certain brief experiences can jolt, elevate and change us—and how we can learn to create these extraordinary moments in our life and work.
 The Heaths’ emphasis on practicality has given them a broad-ranging audience and their books have been praised by sources ranging from the Harvard Business Review and the U.S. Army, to People magazine.

-Dan is a senior fellow at Duke University’s CASE center, which supports entrepreneurs who fight for social good.
-He is also an entrepreneur himself, having founded Thinkwell, an innovative education company that will celebrate its 20th anniversary in 2017.
+Dan is a Senior Fellow at Duke University’s CASE center, which supports entrepreneurs who fight for social good.
+He is also an entrepreneur himself.
+In 1997 Dan co-founded Thinkwell, an innovative publishing company that produces a radically reinvented line of college textbooks.
 A graduate of the Harvard Business School, Dan was named in 2013 to the Thinkers 50, a ranking of the world’s 50 most influential management thinkers in 2013 and has also been featured on Fast Company magazine’s list of the Most Creative People in Business.
 He has spoken to teachers, police chiefs, U.S. senators, interior designers, Navy admirals, health care leaders, marketers, ministers, and countless executive teams, across 26 countries on 6 continents.
-(He’s still waiting for that invitation from Antarctica.)
+(He’s still waiting for that invitation from Antarctica)